Voyz/ibind/README.md

-*This library is currently being developed.
+*This library is currently being beta-tested.
 See something that's broken?
 Did we get something wrong?
 [Create an issue and let us know!][issues]*